No Win, No Fee (818) 990-8300

 • Eyewitness Testimony: If your employer has made any disparaging or discriminatory comments about you, talk to colleagues who may have overheard those comments or seek out others in your workplace who may have also been discriminated against for the same or different reason.
 Eyewitness testimony can be extremely valuable in Los Angeles discrimination cases.

-• Impact of Discrimination: It also helps to show evidence that the discrimination had a negative impact on your job and career.
-Examples of adverse employment decisions triggered by discrimination may include an employee being terminated or demoted; getting a poor performance review despite competent job performance; not getting raises or bonuses, and not receiving training opportunities.
+• Impact of Employment Discrimination: It also helps to show evidence that the discrimination had a negative impact on your job and career.
+Examples of adverse employment decisions triggered by unlawful discrimination may include an employee being terminated or demoted; getting a poor performance review despite competent job performance; not getting raises or bonuses, and not receiving training opportunities.
 These negative actions are relatively easier to prove.

 • Lack of Objectivity: Most companies have employee manuals clearly detailing how employees are evaluated on the job.
 Using these criteria, you can show how the discriminatory acts against you were not consistent with the principles and rules set forth in the company's employee manual.
 We often see that companies use subjective criteria such as an employee not "having the right attitude" or not "being a team player."
 However, criteria for making work-related determinations should be objective and quantifiable.